 A child custody lawyer from The Carlson Law Firm knows just how difficult and exhausting these cases can be.
-Our lawyers understand that when children are involved.
-When it comes to determining custody, support and visitation rights, you will be focused on ensuring that their best interest is made first priority, and so will our firm.
+Our lawyers understand that when children are involved emotions run high.
+When it comes to determining custody, child support and visitation rights, you will be focused on ensuring that your children’s best interests are the first priority—and so will our firm.
 It is an emotional situation that can be handled with the assistance of a family law attorney from our firm.
 Our Child Support Lawyers can help you make modifications if your financial situation changes or enforce current orders.
-A Carlson Law Firm, a Child Custody Lawyer considers many factors that are part of a child custody case and the family’s previous lifestyle to try and develop a plan that makes sense.
+A Carlson Law Firm Child Custody Lawyer considers many factors that are part of a child custody case and the family’s previous lifestyle to try and develop a plan that makes sense.

 According to a 2018 study from Pew, about 24 million U.S. children with an unmarried parent.
 It is important to understand the vast importance of fighting for you and your child’s rights in this situation.
-If you and your spouse are not able to arrive at an agreeable compromise, the judge will make a decision based on his or her outside opinion of the situation.
+If you and your child’s other parent are not able to arrive at an agreeable compromise, the judge will make a decision based on his or her outside opinion of the situation.
 Our firm advises that you make sure to take every effort to protect your interests.
-We can safeguard your rights and help you obtain child custody if that is in the best interest of your child.
+Our Child Custody Lawyers can safeguard your rights and help you obtain child custody if that is in the best interest of your child.

 Types of Child Custody

 If you are trying to develop a parenting plan without having to involve the court to a large degree, you will want to familiarize yourself and your near ex-spouse with the different types of child custody.
 Legal custody is the right and responsibility to make large decisions considering the child’s well being and future.
 This includes decisions regarding religion, education and other large factors.
 Physical custody determines where the child will actually be living.
 This parent will be making decisions concerning everyday life.
 Generally, it is decided that joint custody is the best option since both parents will then be able to be part of the child’s life.